numpy/numpy/doc/neps/math_config_clean.rst

 Another example is the testing for set of functions using only one function: if expf is found, it is assumed that all basic float functions are available.
-Instead, each function should be tested independantly (expf, sinf, etc...).
+Instead, each function should be tested independently (expf, sinf, etc...).

 Requirements
 ============